smaugdela/Heimdall/Readme.md

 # Heimdall - Atomic Pentesting Assistant

 Heimdall is an AI agent designed to aid in ethical penetration testing tasks.
 It is merely an educational project for me, in order to practice building agents from scratch.
+It was built using the excellent Atomic Agent framework.

 ## Features